FAQ & TC’S

 A: As we use a 3rd party supplier, once orders are placed and processed through the parts suppliers we are advised delivery is estimated between 5 and 10 BUSINESS DAYS.

-A: Parts come with a manufactures warranty, all labour carried out by a Brisbane Professional Appliance Repairs technician has a 3 month warranty pertaining repair.
+A: Parts come with a manufactures warranty, all labour carried out by a Brisbane Professional Appliance Repairs technician has a 3 month warranty pertaining the repair, excluding pest infestation.

 Q: Will I pay another call out if my machine requires parts?